 A Clash of Kings by George R.R.
 Martin – 873 pages

-The second book of the fantasy series A Song of Ice and Fire features the wars between the various claimants to the Iron Throne.
-As all the other books in this series, this is an enthralling read full of fascinating, strong, and complex characters.
+The second book in the fantasy series A Song of Ice and Fire features the wars between the various claimants to the Iron Throne.
+As all the other books in this series, this is an enthralling read full of fascinating, strong and complex characters.

 Anna Karenina by Leo Tolstoy – 822 pages

-The main character of this Russian classic is Anna Karenina.
-After a visit to her brother, to help him with his marriage problems, she starts an affair with the bachelor Count Vronsky, shocking Russian society.
+The main character in this Russian classic is Anna Karenina.
+After a visit to her brother, in order to help him solve his marriage problems, she starts an affair with the bachelor Count Vronsky, shocking Russian society.
 Besides love and morality, this novel also focuses on politics, the feudal system and the role of social classes.

 A Game of Thrones by George R.R.
 Martin – 780 pages